 The Various Denominations

-Within the Negroamaro Denomination, there are several sub-distinctions that celebrate specific grape varieties and wine styles:
+Within the Negroamaro denomination, there are several sub-distinctions that celebrate specific grape varieties and wine styles:

 Salice Salentino DOC